 - Choose a soft sand substrate.

-- Place objects like flower pots, wooden sheets, dried/fresh leaves.
+- Place objects like flower pots, wooden sheets, and dried/fresh leaves.

 - Make sure that the fish has enough space.